collective/collective.googleanalytics/README.txt

 I18n Domain
 	The domain for translating the report.

-Page Specific
+Categories
-	A boolean value for whether the report results change based on the page where the report is displayed.
-This value is used to determine whether the report results should be cached for the entire site or on a page-by-page basis.
+    A list of categories to which the report belongs.
+Categories are used to determine where the report can be displayed.

+Plugins
+    Plugins are multi-adapters on the context, the request and the report that extend the default functionality of the report.
+Two plugins ship with collective.googleanalytics.
+See the sections on `Contextual Results Plugin`_ and `Variable Date Range Plugin`_ for more details.

 Query Metrics
 	A list of Google Analytics metrics to use in the query.